groupdocs/docs.groupdocs.com/content/annotation-net/developer-guide/basic-usage/extract-annotations-from-document.md

 url: annotation/net/extract-annotations-from-document
 title: Extract annotations from document
 weight: 4
-description: Learn how to extract annotations from document when collaborate, edit and annotate documents using GroupDocs.Annotation for .NET.
+description: "Learn how to extract annotations from document when collaborate, edit and annotate documents using GroupDocs.Annotation for .NET."
 keywords: Extract annotations, annotate document, get document annotations
 productName: GroupDocs.Annotation for .NET
 hideChildren: False